 The Six-Year Rule

 Students who fail to graduate within six calendar years of their date of entrance relinquish the right to graduate under the standard requirements and must re-enter the College as a degree candidate for the final time prior to graduation.
-If a student has not been enrolled at the College for five calendar years or more since the end of the last semester of registration at William and Mary, the student’s record is subject to re-evaluation under regulations available in the Office of the Dean of the Faculty of Arts and Sciences.
+If a student has not been enrolled at the College for five calendar years or more since the end of the last semester of registration at William & Mary, the student’s record is subject to re-evaluation under regulations available in the Office of the Dean of the Faculty of Arts and Sciences.

 Academic Probation and Warning